bluedynamics/bda.plone.orders/README.rst

 TODO
 ====

+- Adopt text notification mail generation to mako templates and move existing text mail generation to legacy module, with flag to switch between old and new style text generation.

 - @@orders in lineage subsites should only list orders in that path.

 - Consider vendor UID's and booking based state in mail notification